godspeedsystems/gs-documentation/docs/microservices-framework/inline-scripting/overview.md

 ```
 <!--
 ## Scripting in workflows
-We use scripting in workflows/functions for dynamic evaluation of variables in `<% %>` tags.
+We use scripting in functions for dynamic evaluation of variables in `<% %>` tags.

 ### Accessing ctx properties using scripting

-The values of all [`ctx`](/docs/microservices-framework/workflows/native-language-functions.md#gscontext) properties can be assessed using scripting tags.
+The values of all [`ctx`](/docs/microservices-framework/functions/native-language-functions.md#gscontext) properties can be assessed using scripting tags.

 **1. Evaluating the inputs using scripting**